Our credo:Agro-Kanesho’s Management Philosophy

 AGRO-KANESHO is pursuing various initiatives with growers.
 Since the establishment of AGRO-KANESHO in 1951, we have adhered to a persistent, grower-centric approach in both sales activities and product development, centering on diffusion of technologies.
 The soil analysis and diagnosis services we launched in January 2015 are clearly meeting the expectations of numerous farmers, as indicated by the significant increase in the number of contracts received each year.
 We received about 3,000 contracts for these services last year.
 KANESHO Farm is an initiative in which we work with them at their farms to resolve their issues and achieve targets by deploying our accumulated knowledge and experience in agrochemicals and applying soil analysis for their benefit.
 In 2018, we launched a new service to support growers in their efforts to gain GLOBAL GAP (GLOBAL Good Agricultural Practices) certification.
 We are committed to increasing our usefulness to more farmers and farming corporations.

 Since the halting of operation of the Fukushima Plant as our main production site due to the nuclear disaster in 2011, decentralization of production sites and ensuring stable supply of products have been major current issues for us.
-Following the establishment of the Ibaraki Plant in 2013, construction of a new plant in Hofu City, Yamaguchi Prefecture, scheduled for completion in November 2018, is expected to lead to resolution of the issues, including the reduction of risks, while strengthening the business foundation.
+Following the establishment of the Ibaraki Plant in 2013, construction of a new plant in Hofu City, Yamaguchi Prefecture, completed in November 2018, is expected to lead to resolution of the issues, including the reduction of risks, while strengthening the business foundation.
 Moreover, the new plant will serve as a logistics center in west Japan to achieve smooth product supply.